 Dr. András Handl

-Dr. András Handl, (Budapest, *1979) is postdoctoral FWO [PEGASUS]² Marie Skłodowska-Curie Fellow at the Research Unit History of Church and Theology, Faculty of Theology and Religious Studies, KU Leuven, Belgium.
-He studied protestant theology, Christian archaeology and journalism at the Lutheran Theological Seminary in Budapest (Hungary), at the University of Erlangen and Leipzig (Germany) as well as at the Pontifical Institute of Christian Archaeology and Facultà Valdese in Rome (Italy).
-He earned his PhD at the University of Basel (Switzerland) in 2015 with a dissertation to Bishop Calixtus I. of Rome (217?-222?) and his controversy with the Author of the Refutatio omnium haeresium.
+András read protestant theology, Christian archaeology and journalism at the Lutheran Theological Seminary in Budapest (Hungary), at the University of Erlangen and Leipzig (Germany) as well as at the Pontifical Institute of Christian Archaeology and Facultà Valdese in Rome (Italy).
+He earned his PhD at the University of Basel (Switzerland) in 2015 with a dissertation on Bishop Calixtus I. of Rome (217?-222?) and his controversy with the Author of the Refutatio omnium haeresium.
 He is a member of several learned societies and national correspondet of International Association of Patristic Studies.